DS E-Tense Performance

-The DS E-Tense is a coupé concept unveiled by DS Automobiles on February 26, 2016 and shown to the public at the Geneva Motor Show of the same year.
+The DS E-Tense is a coupé concept unveiled by DS Automobiles on 26 February 2016 and shown to the public at the Geneva Motor Show of the same year.
 It is fully electric and develops 402 hp.

 An improved model bearing the "Performance" branding was introduced in 2022, with improvements to the drivetrain, electric motors and battery pack that increased the total output to 815 hp.
-It will be showcased at the 2022 Paris Motor Show in October.
+It was showcased at the 2022 Paris Motor Show in October 2022.

 Overview

 E-Tense

 The first version of the concept, unveiled in 2016, was used as the basis for the second revision.

 Media

-It has appeared on both Asphalt 8: Airborne and Asphalt 9: Legends, as a Class D vehicle.
+It has appeared on both Asphalt 8: Airborne and Asphalt Legends (Formerly Asphalt 9: Legends) as a Class D vehicle.

 E-Tense Performance

 The carbon body is that of the 2016 concept, onto which DS has grafted new front and rear ends that herald the styling and light signatures of its upcoming models.